 You start wondering about what has changed?
 You salary slips still show the same 50K as net pay and you don’t have any other loan.

-If you take a closer look at your salary slip, you will find these components (some may not be there at all, that’s OK):
+Take a closer look at your salary slip and check these components in RED (some may not be there at all, that’s OK):

 A standard pay slip (one month) in our example might look like this (I have taken all sample values):